Bay of Bengal

 We strive for mainstreaming the challenging approach of evidence based social-ecological conservation through citizen-science.

 Facilitating learning-sharing to prepare the region for trans-boundary management of the Bay of Bengal LME is our priority.

 Frequently Asked Questions

-We work as part of on non-monetary partnership-based initiatives; we do not raise money from the public or private sector or apply for grants from national or international donors.
-All the collaborator on our platforms including associates, affiliates, intern, and volunteers are non-paid staff who is engaged to perform very specific duties or functions, and/or recognised/acknowledged for their contribution to program activities.
+We worked as part of on non-monetary partnership-based initiatives; we did not raise money from the public or private sector or apply for grants from national or international donors.
+All the collaborator on our platforms including associates, affiliates, intern, and volunteers were non-paid staff who were engaged to perform very specific duties or functions, and/or

 How this website is funded now?

 As public interest about this platform is still overwhelming, it’s been decided to keep the website alive for some time funded personally by few former collaborators.
 The hope is that it will help you by providing the necessary information.